Trump says he wants "real end" to Iran's nuclear program, not just an Iran-Israel ceasefire

 Asked about the strike on Tuesday, Israel Defense Forces spokesman Brigadier General Effie Defrin said the network "was used to spread anti-Israeli propaganda and called for genocide for several decades.
 We attacked it just as we attack all components of the Iranian terrorist regime and the plan to destroy Israel."

-In a clear show of domination over its long-time archrival, Israel also said Tuesday that it had killed the Iranian military's chief of staff, just four days after his predecessor was killed in Israel's first round of strikes.
+In a clear show of domination over its long-time archrival, Israel also said Tuesday that it had killed the Iranian military's chief of staff Ali Shadmani, just four days after his predecessor was killed in Israel's first round of strikes.

 The attacks have sent thousands of Iranians racing to try to evacuate major cities.
 A massive explosion in the city of Isfahan was caught on someone's dashcam over the weekend as the passengers tried to flee.